WritingPanda/gocodeup.github.io/md/lampj/prerequisites/boolean_logic.md

 not      !
 ```

 Some languages simply use the words `and`, `or`, and `not`.
 Some support both the symbols shown above and the words.
-Be careful though, when both are supported they sometimes don't act the same because of the something called operator precedence.
+Be careful though, when both are supported they sometimes don't act the same because of something called operator precedence.
 Now that you know the terminology though, it will be easy to google "operator precedence" or "logical operators" for the language you are working with to see just want you need to do.

 ### Comparison Operators